Table of Contents

 Merging users

-The Merge Account action is now available directly from the user list, enabling faster cleanup of duplicate or platform-linked users.
+The Merge Account action is available from the user list to help clean up duplicate or platform-linked identities.

 - Click the ⋮ menu next to a user.